*NOTE- Does not fit the PT111-G2 or G2C

-Stainless Steel Guide Rod for the Taurus 24/7-G2 Compact pistol that includes:
+Stainless Steel Guide Rod for the Taurus PT 24/7-G2 Compact pistol that includes:

 - Machined Stainless Steel Recoil Guide Rod